 Lastly, there are a couple solutions that will check your pages to make some of these things automatic.
 The oldest one is the Photon feature of the Jetpack plugin.
 Jetpack now labels it “Image Performance”, but it does the same thing it always has.
 It hooks into all of the functions mentioned above, and will return an exact match, instead of just the next closest size.
 It will also look at the height and width parameters on the image elements and make sure your images are no larger than what the theme/plugin says they should be.

 Now, if you’re going to use Photon, be sure that you check your pages thoroughly for wrong-sized images and decent image quality.
 Photon has some old bugs that can cause some very weird results.
 It also re-compresses nearly every image on your site, even if they don’t need to be resized at all.

-The solution I do recommend is called ExactDN.
-I built ExactDN on the foundation of Photon and fixed all known bugs.
+The solution I do recommend is called Easy IO.
+I built Easy IO on the foundation of Photon and fixed all known bugs.
 Plus it has some extra goodies like JS/CSS minification and Gzip compression.
-ExactDN also looks for gaps in the responsive images markup and fills those to make sure no device is left behind.
-However, neither Jetpack nor ExactDN can solve your image resizing woes if you are using plugins/themes that don’t leave any clues to follow.
+Easy IO also looks for gaps in the responsive images markup and fills those to make sure no device is left behind.
+As an extra measure, Easy IO has a lazy loader (as of early 2019) that can solve your image resizing woes if you are using plugins/themes that don’t leave any clues to follow.

 More Speed for Your Images

-Unfortunately, ExactDN isn’t free, as there are a lot of costs associated with running the system, and I’m not filthy rich like Matt Mullenweg.
-But he deserves it, he brought us WordPress after all!
+Unfortunately, Easy IO isn’t free, as there are a lot of costs associated with running the system, and I’m not filthy rich like Matt Mullenweg.
+Not that I begrudge his situation at all, he deserves it, since we wouldn’t have WordPress without him!